The Real Estate M&A and Private Equity Review: Brazil

 All REOCs are organised as joint-stock companies, and their shares are traded on B3 in the Novo Mercado trading segment.
 REOCs are subject to the Corporations Law, rules enacted by the CVM, their respective by-laws, and all governance rules, internal controls and corporate agendas set out in the Novo Mercado self-regulatory standards.

 Another way for foreign investors to invest in the Brazilian real estate market is through an FII structure.
-According to Law No. 8,668 of 1993, further regulated by CVM Ruling No. 472 of 2008, FIIs are closed-end funds organised as unincorporated entities (condominiums), with no legal personality, through which joint ownership of real estate assets and securities is exercised.
+According to Law No. 8,668 of 1993, further regulated by CVM Ruling No. 472 of 2008, FIIs are closed-end funds organised as unincorporated entities (condominiums), consisting of an unpersonified pool of assets (as opposed to non-Brazilian funds organised as partnerships or corporate entities), with no legal personality, through which joint ownership of real estate assets and securities is exercised.

 Investments are permitted in the following: